ibexa/documentation-developer/docs/guide/admin_panel.md

 ## Roles

-To give users an access to your website you need to assign them Roles in the Admin panel.
+To give users an access to your website you need to assign them Roles in the Admin Panel.
 Each Role consists of:

 **Policies**